peter-power-594/WordpressMarkupMarkdown/readme.txt

 Improvement:
 - Basic internationalization strings added
-- French version released as local forn now
+- French version released as local for now

 Bug fix:
 - Adding css namespace for the toolbar buttons to avoid collision with Bootstrap on the frontend